Cascoda/cascoda-sdk/docs/guides/flashing.md

 For flashing binaries built for embedded targets, or downloaded from the [GitHub releases page](https://github.com/Cascoda/cascoda-sdk/releases) there are multiple approaches.

-1. Using the [chilictl](../../posix/app/chilictl) command line application to flash over USB
+1. Using the [chilictl](../../posix/app/chilictl) command line application to flash over USB or UART
 2. Using a [SEGGER J-Link](https://www.segger.com/products/debug-probes/j-link/)
 3. Using a [Nu-Link Pro](https://direct.nuvoton.com/en/nu-link-pro)